subspace/protocol-specs/docs/decex/interfaces.md

 `deactivate_operator(operator_id)`

 Sudo or Governance can deactivate a given operator from the Registered status.
 This can be done if the operator is
-offline for any given reason and the block production on Domains significantly reduced due to the stake deposited for the given operator.
-By deactivating the operator, the operator status is moved from `Registered` to `Deactiavted` and operator is removed from the Domain operator set and next Operator set along with their Stake in the Domain.
-Rest of the operators will continue producing bundles and Domain block production can be restored since the offline operator's stake is not pledged to Domain anymore.
+offline for any given reason and the block production on Domains is significantly reduced due to the stake deposited for the given operator.
+By deactivating the operator, the operator status is moved from `Registered` to `Deactiavted` and operator is removed from the Domain operator set and next Operator set along with their stake in the Domain.
+The rest of the operators will continue producing bundles and expected Domain block production can be restored since the offline operator's stake is not pledged to Domain anymore.
+While in the deactivated state, operator deregistration and withdraw will not be accepted and requires operator reactivation to enable them.

-### activate_operator
+### reactivate_operator

-`activate_operator(operator_id)`
+`reactivate_operator(operator_id)`

-Sudo or Governance can activate a given deactivate operator, given the cooldown period in Epochs has passed for re-registration.
-Once the operator is activated, the operator is added to the next operator set and will be able to produce bundles from next epoch.
+Sudo or Governance can reactivate a given deactivate operator, given the `reactivation_delay` period in Epochs has passed for reactivation.
+Once the operator is activated, the operator is added to the next operator set and will be able to produce bundles from the next epoch.

 ## Runtime Storage Items